allansuru/movies/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-# Observaçoes
+# Observações!!!!

-Utilizei alguns padrões de projeto, como redux pattern, dummy components e event bus communication.
+1 - Utilizei alguns padrões de projeto, como redux pattern, dummy components e event bus communication.

+2 - fazer checkout para branch "develop"

 ## Telas